flyteorg/flytesnacks/examples/nim_wrapper/README.md

 (nim_wrapper)=

-# Serve optimized model containers with NIM in a Flyte task.
+# NIM

 ```{eval-rst}
 .. tags:: Inference, NVIDIA
 ```

+Serve optimized model containers with NIM in a Flyte task.

-NVIDIA NIM, part of NVIDIA AI Enterprise, provides a streamlined path for developing AI-powered enterprise applications and deploying AI models in production.
-It includes an out-of-the-box optimization suite, e nabling AI model deployment across any cloud, data center, or workstation.
+[NVIDIA NIM](https://www.nvidia.com/en-in/ai/), part of NVIDIA AI Enterprise, provides a streamlined path for developing AI-powered enterprise applications and deploying AI models in production.
+It includes an out-of-the-box optimization suite, enabling AI model deployment across any cloud, data center, or workstation.
 Since NIM can be self-hosted, there is greater control over cost, data privacy, and more visibility into behind-the-scenes operations.

 With NIM, you can invoke the model's endpoint as if it is hosted locally, minimizing network overhead.